anki7d/covid-19-api/README.md

 # The api is extracted from here maps
-for those who don't know here is a Nokia product and a bid partners for automotive industry
+   For those who don't know here is a Nokia product and a bid partners for automotive industry
 ----------------------------------------------------------------------
 ## The same api is used by many news websites;